 Instructions

-- Have your child gently place a hard-boiled egg into the container with the baking soda and paint.
-Pour ¼ cup of vinegar into a small cup and have your child slowly pour it into the container.
+- Have your child gently place a cooled, hard-boiled egg into the container.
+Pour ¼ cup of vinegar into a small cup, and then assist your child in slowly adding it to the container.

-- The vinegar combines with the baking soda and powdered paint mixture to form fizzy green bubbles which covers the entire egg.
+- Watch as the vinegar reacts with the baking soda and paint mixture, creating colorful, fizzy bubbles that completely cover the egg.

-- Remove the eggs with some tongs and placed them in an empty egg carton to dry.
+- Use tongs to carefully remove the egg from the container, and place it in an empty egg carton to dry.

 Are these eggs edible?